carolekoziol/recipes/docs/main_course/donair.md

 - 1 teaspoon salt

 	1. For best result chilled the coconut milk can overnight in the refrigerator to separate 		the fat from the liquid.
 By only using the coconut fat, the sauce will be thicker 		otherwise it will still be good but runny.
-	2. In a small pot over meadium heat, mix in the fat of the coconut milk (which should be 		at the top of the can), sugar, and garlic.
+	2. In a small pot over medium heat, mix in the fat of the coconut milk (which should be 		at the top of the can), sugar, and garlic.
 	3. Bring to a simmer and add vinegar and beans and cook for about 5 minutes.
 	4. Puree mixture with a blender or hand blender and if needed return to burner to thicken 		further.
 	5. Season with salt to taste.